Welcome to your go-to guide on Classic Dashboard Widgets!

 Top Language

-Let's say you are planning on releasing a product in an emerging market and you have been conducting research.
-You most likely will need to identify the main languages that your topic of interest is being discussed in as well as the areas it is generating buzz.
+Let's say you are planning on releasing a product in an emerging market and have been conducting research.
+You will most likely need to identify the main languages in which your topic of interest is being discussed and the areas where it is generating buzz.

-The Top Language widget breaks down documents by language, therefore can be very helpful if you are searching a topic with a global presence.
+The Top Language widget breaks down documents by language.
+Therefore, it can be very helpful if you are searching for a topic with a global presence.
 The widget displays a ranking of the top 10 Languages where a topic is covered most frequently and helps you understand in which Languages a topic is trending.

 Top Posters & Top Sources

-The Top Posters Widget provides insight into how coverage of a brand, product, event or topic is broken down by posters.
-The widget displays a ranking of the top 10 posters by their usernames who share the most content in a topic in any social channel.
+The Top Posters Widget provides insight into how coverage of a brand, product, event, or topic is broken down by posters.
+The widget displays a ranking of the top 10 posters by their usernames who share the most content on a topic in any social channel.

-The Top Sources widget provides insight into how coverage of a brand, product, event or topic is broken down by media outlet.
-The widget displays a ranking of the top 10 sources where a topic is covered most frequently and thereby helps you understand in which publications and social channels a topic is trending.
+The Top Sources widget provides insight into how coverage of a brand, product, event, or topic is broken down by media outlet.
+It displays a ranking of the top 10 sources where a topic is covered most frequently, helping you understand which publications and social channels are trending.

 Content Stream